jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 $ cd gradle-getting-started
 {% endhighlight %}

-This application is already prepared for Heroku.
+The app is already prepared for Heroku.
 It contains a `Procfile`, which [tells Heroku how to run the app](https://devcenter.heroku.com/articles/procfile), and an `app.json` file that contains some meta-data about the app.
-The important part of the `app.json` file is the `image` element, shown below:
+The important part of the `app.json` file is the `"image"` element, shown below:

 {% highlight json %}
 {